rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - filter - list of SLAAuditDetailFilterInputs: Filter for SLA Domain Audit details.
     - timezone - System.String: Timezone.
 - Returns list of SlaAuditDetails.
-### cdpvmnames
-Names of the virtual machines in compute cluster with Continuous Data Protection (CDP) SLA Domain.

-- There is a single argument of type System.String.
-- Returns list of System.Strings.
-### clusterdomainfilterlist
-- There are 4 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns ClusterSlaDomainForFilterConnection.
 ### clusterdomains
 Returns paginated list of SLA domains that were created on Rubrik CDM.